poornack/DuplicateDelete/README.md

 - Add the option to delete duplicate files
 - Add logging
 - Add progress.
 Helpful for long operations.
-- Add searching through multiple directories as once
+- Add searching through multiple directories at once

 **How it works:** The CRC of each file in the directory is read and compared with the other files' CRC.
 The file name does not have to be similar.